Entropy plateaus, transitivity and bifurcation sets for the $\beta$-transformation with a hole at $0$: Introduction

 \begin{theorem} Assume $\al(\beta)$ is eventually periodic.
 Then the plateaus of $\eta_\beta: t\mapsto h(\Kt_\beta(t))$ (hence of $t\mapsto \dim_H K_\beta(t)$) are precisely $[\tau(\beta),1)$ and the maximal (with respect to set inclusion) EBLIs in $[0,\tau(\beta)]$. \end{theorem}

 We will prove this theorem in Section \ref{sec:EBLI}, where we also indicate how to determine whether a given EBLI is maximal.

 Since every subshift $\Sigma_{\a,\b}$ is essentially (up to a countable set) of the form $\Kt_\beta(t)$ for some parameter pair $(\beta,t)$ (see Subsection \ref{subsec:Lorenz} below), Theorem \ref{thm:entropy-plateaus} also gives the entropy plateaus for the map $\a\mapsto h(\Sigma_{\a,\b})$ for fixed $\b$, or, by symmetry, for the map $\b\mapsto h(\Sigma_{\a,\b})$ for fixed $\a$.
-For completeness, we state a precise result for the former:
+For completeness, we state a precise result for the former. {Here and later on, we use the notation $\N_0:=\N\cup\{0\}$.}

-\begin{corollary} Let $\b\succ 10^\f$ be a sequence in $\{0,1\}^\N$, and let $\b'$ be the lexicographically largest sequence less than or equal to $\b$ such that $0^\f\prec\si^n(\b')\lle \b'$ for all $n\geq 0$.
-Then $\b'=\al(\beta)$ for some $\beta\in(1,2]$, and if $\b'$ is eventually periodic, the entropy plateaus of $\a\mapsto h(\Sigma_{\a,\b})$ with strictly positive entropy value are the lexicographic intervals
+\begin{corollary} Let $\b\succ 10^\f$ be a sequence in ${\N_0}^\N$, and let $\b'$ be the lexicographically largest sequence less than or equal to $\b$ such that $0^\f\prec\si^n(\b')\lle \b'$ for all $n\geq 0$.
+Then $\b'=\al(\beta)$ for some $\beta{>1}$, and if $\b'$ is eventually periodic, the entropy plateaus of $\a\mapsto h(\Sigma_{\a,\b})$ with strictly positive entropy value are the lexicographic intervals

 as $\w$ ranges over all $\beta$-Lyndon words such that $I_\w\subseteq[0,\tau(\beta)]$. \end{corollary}

 Note that the symbolic plateaus in the first case extend a bit further to the left, due to the fact that no sequence in $[\w^-\b',\w0^\f)$ is a greedy $\beta$-expansion.
 Further, in the above corollary we did not describe the $0$-plateau (that is, the plateau with entropy value $0$) of $\a\mapsto h(\Sigma_{\a,\b})$, as doing so requires some notation to be developed later; see Remark \ref{rem:zero-plateau}.
 In any case, the $0$-plateau was already determined previously in \cite{Labarca-Moreira-2006}; see also \cite{Komornik-Steiner-Zou-2022}.